-When providing nutrition advice to patients with prediabetes, the foods that can increase blood glucose levels are often not what you think.
+When providing nutrition advice to patients with prediabetes, the foods that can increase blood-glucose levels are often not what you think.
 Identifying those foods are key to helping patients take the right step toward healthier eating.

-“It’s well understood that if you eat something sweet, like a brownie your blood glucose will bump, so no one is surprised when that happens,” said Stephen Devries, MD, a cardiologist and executive director of the Gaples Institute.
+“It’s well understood that if you eat something sweet, like a brownie your blood glucose will bump, so no one is surprised when that happens,” said Stephen Devries, MD, a preventive cardiologist and executive director of the Gaples Institute.
 “But many patients are unaware that starchy foods, many without a trace of sweetness, can bump blood glucose levels even more.”

-Bagel vs. donut
+Bagel vs. doughnut

-Donuts are filled with added sugar and fat-no one mistakes them for a healthy food choice.
+Doughnuts are filled with added sugar and fat—no one mistakes them for a healthy food choice.
 But sometimes, well-meaning replacement foods can have unintended consequences.

 “Potatoes are a vegetable, but the health value of all vegetables are not interchangeable.
 White potatoes in particular have a very high glycemic load.
-As a result, a baked white potato can also raise blood sugar even more than a glazed donut.”
+As a result, a baked white potato can also raise blood sugar even more than a glazed doughnut.”

 Interestingly, potatoes chilled when eaten have a lower glycemic load than when served warm.
 A good alternative to potatoes as a side dish are beans or cauliflower rice, a popular culinary newcomer.
 The glycemic load is much lower, and cauliflower includes several key nutrients.

 Even though it is not sweet, sticky white rice is another food that can deceptively bump blood sugar.
 Devoid of the fibrous outer bran and nutrient filled germ layers, white rice is mostly starch with a correspondingly high glycemic load.

 A better choice is brown rice, a whole grain with more fiber than white rice and a lower glycemic load.
 Other whole grain alternatives to white rice are barley and farro.